dustinpfister/blog_posts/_posts/threejs-sphere.md

 First things first when it comes to getting into the sphere geometry and that is starting out with just a basic striped down hello world type example.
 In this example I start out by creating a main scene object.

 I then create the camera that I will be using with the render function along with the scene object to draw the scene from a certain perspective, field of view and so forth the state of which is all stored in this camera object.
+Then calling the perspective camera constructor I am mindful of the values that I will be setting for the near and far render distances, the reason why I will be getting to shortly when it comes to the Mesh object that I will be adding to the scene.
+Once I have my camera object instance I can use the instance of the Vector3 Class stored in the position property to set the position of the camera as I can do with any object based off of the Object3d class.
+With that said I will want to move the camera in such a way that it will not be at the same location of the mesh object that i will be adding to the scene.
+I can also call the object3d look at method off of the instance of the camera to have it loot at a location such as 0,0,0 which is where I will be placing a Mesh object wit the Sphere Geometry.

 I then set up my webgl renderer that will provide the render function that will be used to draw the scene, but first I need to add a Mesh object to the scene.

 After that I create and add a Mesh object to the scene.
 When it comes to this Mesh Object the first argument that I pass to it should be a geometry, such as the Sphere geometry.
 So then here is where I call the THREE.SphereGeomoery constrictor with the new keyword to created this instance of a buffer geometry for the Mesh.
 For this example I am just directly calling the constructor as an argument to create and return the geometry rather than setting it to a variable first, this is a basic example after all, or at least i am trying to keep things as simple as possible here.
 After that I will want to pass a material as the second argument.